brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

 Which is the exact same logic as Python: those eight classes, with the exception of ASCII space, are escaped.
 Looking at the actual Rust [implementation code](https://doc.rust-lang.org/src/core/unicode/printable.rs.html) is a little bit more involved, but that's only because it's optimized for values and no longer based on actual structural elements from Unicode.
-Rust's actual algorithm for using this `is_printable` function can be found in the `impl Debug for str` found [here](https://doc.rust-lang.org/src/core/fmt/mod.rs.html#2129-2151) which is implemented in terms of [`escape_debug_ext`](https://doc.rust-lang.org/src/core/char/methods.rs.html#417-432):
+Rust's actual algorithm for using this `is_printable` function can be found in the `impl Debug for str` found [here](https://doc.rust-lang.org/src/core/fmt/mod.rs.html#2129-2151) which is implemented in terms of [`escape_debug_ext`](https://doc.rust-lang.org/src/core/char/methods.rs.html#417-432) (for clarity, in the context of printing a debug string, `args.escape_grapheme_extended` is `true`, `args.escape_single_quote` is `false`, and `args.escape_double_quote` is `true`.
+For a debug character, the latter two are flipped):

 ::: bq
 ```rust